-During Autism Awareness Month, Child development specialist Margery Fridstein talks new immune system research that may contribute to autism
+Child development specialist Margery Fridstein talks new immune system research that shows too sterile of an environment causes pregnant mommies’ immune systems to not fight off infection properly – may contribute to autism

 As a grandparent of adult children having babies, my greatest fear is that their baby will be autistic.
 So I avidly follow reports on autism research.
 I had a moment of relief from recent research indicating that the sperm of older fathers increased the chances of autism.
 None of my families have older fathers.
 However if I thought beyond my personal concern and reviewed my professional experience, through the years I have worked as a psychotherapist and child development consultant with many young couples with autistic children.

 It was Moises Velasquez-Manoff’s August 25, 2012, article in the New York Times that really made sense to me.
 Velaquez-Manoff is a journalist specializing in science.
 From his review of the current scientific research he titled his article, “An Immune Disorder at the Root of Autism.”
 And I think he is right.
 It makes better sense to me than early immunization shots, age of the sperm, medication used at delivery, better diagnosis or some of the other theories we grab at to understand the phenomenal increase in the incidence of autism.
 Velasquez-Manoff writes that it is estimated 1 in 88 children are afflicted with the disorder.
 Wow, that is really scary.
 When I last researched autism for an article I wrote in 2008, the statistic I quote was 1 in 150 births in the United States.